GeorgeCiesinski/custom-drupal-docs/docs/theming.md

 This generates a new theme in the `/themes` directory which can then be installed normally.

-## Using the Humber Theme in a Drupal Site
+## Using the Custom Theme in a Drupal Site

-The Humber theme can be added into new Drupal sites as a [git subtree](developer-tools.md#git-subtree).
-You can find the repository for the theme [here](https://github.com/Humber-ITS/humber).
-The `README.md` file contains the instructions about how to add the theme to your project, pull, and push updates.

-The custom Humber theme should be placed into the `project-folder/web/themes` directory.
+The custom theme should be placed into the `project-folder/web/themes` directory.

 ## Development Mode